MartinBurian/kosapy/README.md

     parallel.semester.code

-Acessing a field that is not present returns False:
+Accessing a field that is not present returns False:

     parallel.semester.weather # returns False

 The rule of the thumb is: When you are not sure if the tag is present, check first.
 When you are sure there will be precisely one tag, use it directly.
 When there is even a slight possibility that there will be more, iterate as it's guaranteed to work.

-Advanced selection: get() supports filtering:

-    parallel.get("teacher", rel="stylesheet")
-selects all teachers with rel="stylesheet" attribute.
+Once you got the field (by referencing, checking and maybe iterating), you can finally get to the data itself.
 Get field content by calling:

     parallel.code()

-Get filed attribute by calling too:
+Get field attribute by calling too:

     parallel.course("xlink:href)